OpenFogStack/matterHub/server/README.md

 ## Java Server

 ### First steps
-1. First of all, you need an active [subscription](https://accounts.bosch-iot-suite.com/subscriptions/) on the Bosch IoT Suite:
+1. First of all, you need an active [Subscription](https://accounts.bosch-iot-suite.com/subscriptions/) to the Bosch IoT Suite:
     - Click on new Subscription and select "Bosch IoT Device Management".
     - Choose the Plan you want and give your subscription an Instance Name.